 Private equity investments have emerged as significant funding sources for international schools, especially as the demand for high-quality education increases globally.
 Investors see international education as a lucrative and stable market, driven by the rising number of expatriate families and local elites seeking premium schooling options.
 These schools often attract private equity because they offer long-term, sustainable growth, driven by consistently high demand in regions with booming economies or expanding international business sectors.

-Private equity firms invest in international schools by acquiring stakes in existing institutions or partnering with new ventures to fund school setups or expansions.
+Private equity firms invest in international schools and universities by acquiring stakes in existing institutions or partnering with new ventures to fund school setups or expansions.
 These investors bring capital and expertise in scaling businesses, allowing schools to expand their campuses, build cutting-edge facilities, and improve their technology and curriculum offerings.
 For the schools, this often results in increased capacity, enhanced reputation, and the ability to cater to more students, including tapping into new markets.

 However, there are challenges to private equity involvement.
 The focus on profitability can sometimes conflict with institutions’ educational goals, raising concerns about tuition increases, staff pay, and educational quality.
 Schools need to carefully balance the expectations of private equity investors with their mission to deliver high-quality education.
 Nonetheless, when properly aligned, private equity can help schools achieve sustainable growth and innovation while investors benefit from the steady returns that the education sector offers.